wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-07-18-decluttering-with-functional-programming.md

 Just like in the `map` implementation, we call `foldl` with an anonymous function.
 In this function we test if `f(elt)` is true for every `elt` in `lst`.
 If it is true we create a new list from `acc` and `elt`, otherwise we just return `acc`.
 Because `map` and `grep` operate on each element of the list separately, we could implement them using the right fold as well.

 With these examples I hope that both the concept of a function working on functions and the possible ways of implementing them has become more clear.
 The advantage of the recursive implementation is that it allows us to use immutable data structures.

-As we'll see next, in Raku that leads to another advantage.
+### Why immutable data structures?

+You may wonder why I focus on these immutable data structures.
+As we will have seen, functional programming works really well with immutable data structures.
+And they have one big advantage: you never have to worry if you have accidentally modified your data, or whether you should make a copy to be sure.
+So using immutable data structures make code less error-prone and easier to debug.
+They also have potential performance benefits.
+And as we'll see next, in Raku there is yet another advantage.

 ## Functions returning functions

-We can also create functions that return functions.
+Functions can also return functions.
 This is in particular useful if we want to have a parametrisable function.
 As a trivial example, suppose we want a series of functions that increments a number with a fixed value: `add1`, `add2` etc. We could of course write each of them separately:

 ```perl6
 # Raku